 - develop cooperation in disaster risk reduction, prevention and elimination of emergency situations;

 - mitigate factors of disaster risk, identify, assess, forecast and monitor emergency situation hazards;

 - coordinate mutual efforts and strengthen preparedness for effective and timely response to emergencies;

 - implement regional and international cooperation in DRR and emergency management;

-- increase safety of life activities of population during natural and manmade emergencies;
+- increase the safety of life activities of the population during natural and man-made emergencies;

 - implement international and other programs in the field of disaster risk reduction, prevention and elimination of emergency situations.

 - cooperation with interested parties in emergency management and DRR field;